azaelgarcia02/My_Cloud_Project/README.md

 You don’t need to install any other software or firewall ports on the client systems you want to automate.
 You also don’t have to set up a separate management structure.
 The playbook implements the following tasks:

-Install Docker
+  -Install Docker

-Download Image
+  -Download Image

-Configure container
+  -Configure container

-Create playbook to install container with docker and Filebeat and Metricbeat.
+  -Create playbook to install container with docker and Filebeat and Metricbeat.

-Run playbook to launch the container
+  -Run playbook to launch the container

 ### Creating a New vNet
 Make sure that you are logged into your personal Azure account, where your cloud security unit VMs are located.